The mission of the CEC-RAP Center

 An expanding body of research supports the importance of early intervention/education for young children with special needs and their families.
 The Communication and Early Childhood Research and Practice Center (CEC-RAP) is designed to promote interdisciplinary contributions to the field of early intervention/education for young children with disabilities, communication disorders, and/or multiple risks.
 CEC-RAP focuses on the continued expansion of research, personnel preparation, and service delivery through collaboration with interrelated projects.

-To be recognized as a major national source of research and personnel development in early intervention/education for children with developmental delays and disabilities, communication disorders or multiple risks, CEC-RAP will:
+To be recognized as a major national source of research and personal development in early intervention/education for children with developmental delays and disabilities, communication disorders or multiple risks, CEC-RAP will:

 - Offer funded personnel preparation programs for graduate students (master’s and doctoral) that will foster recruitment of the best scholars,